artcuddy/project5-foodsnap-frontend/README.md

 -   When an authenticated user follows a foodSNAPPER this will be added to their feed page which can be accessed by clicking on the feed icon on the navbar.

+-   A title is shown "foodSNAPPERS You Follow" under the search bar to display to the user that you are on the feed page.

 -   If the user has not followed anyone a message will appear to follow a user.

 <img src="documentation/screenshots/feedresults.webp">